lyndon025/playtested/src/content/article/2023-11-07-warhammer-40k-gets-its-own-card-battler-game--impressions---warhammer-40000-warpforge.md

 ---
-title: "Warhammer 40k gets its own card battler game | Impressions - Warhammer 40,000: Warpforge"
+author: lyndonguitar
+category: Review
-description: "Warhammer 40,000: Warpforge is a digital collectible card battler set in the grimdark future of the 41st millennium.
-It's a game that allows players to step into the war-torn universe of Warhammer 40k and engage in strategic card battle.
-It carries the rich lore and factions of the Warhammer universe and uses it as a basis to create a card battler game."
+description: 'Warhammer 40,000: Warpforge is a digital collectible card battler set in the grimdark future of the 41st millennium.
+It''s a game that allows players to step into the war-torn universe of Warhammer 40k and engage in strategic card battle.
+It carries the rich lore and factions of the Warhammer universe and uses it as a basis to create a card battler game.'
+featured: false
 pubDate: 2023-11-07
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "warhammer-40,000:-warpforge"]
+tags:
-featured: false
+- taptap
+- warhammer-40,000:-warpforge
-thumb: ""
+thumb: ''
+title: 'Warhammer 40k gets its own card battler game | Impressions - Warhammer 40,000:
+  Warpforge'
 ---

 Warhammer 40,000: Warpforge is a digital collectible card battler set in the grimdark future of the 41st millennium.
 It's a game that allows players to step into the war-torn universe of Warhammer 40k and engage in strategic card battle.
 It carries the rich lore and factions of the Warhammer universe and uses it as a basis to create a card battler game.